Support Tip: Powering Your Business with Bullhorn Pulse

 Note: Pulse cards only include Candidates or Contacts who have emailed you.

 Trigger Words are only available on inbound emails from Contacts.
 They are preset words or phrases that bubble up important emails in Bullhorn.
-Trigger Words are a great tool to help you prioritize emails.
+Trigger Words are a great tool to help you prioritise emails.

 Emails that contain Trigger Words will appear on the Flagged Emails card in Company records and the My Account Watch card in My Dashboard.